-Students from any discipline are encouraged to apply to serve as a Lender Student Fellow.
-We welcome students from all academic disciplines who are passionate about finding solutions to complex problems and want to sustain and encourage diversity and inclusion at Syracuse University.
-The Fellowships last for two years and will allow students to engage in collaborative research led by a faculty member.
+Students from any discipline and background are encouraged to apply to serve as a Lender Student Fellow.
+We’re excited about working with students from all academic disciplines who are passionate about news media and public messaging, community advocacy and social justice.

 Selected fellows will:

 - work closely with the faculty fellow and collaborators to design academic research on news coverage;

 - learn how to use oral history methods to conduct trauma-informed interviews within communities affected by War on Terror policies;

 - research and write about resistance projects and movements during the past three decades of War on Terror policies; and